tupol/spark-utils-demos/README.md

 You might have noticed the funky operator `|@|`.
 This operator is part of the [Scalaz](https://github.com/scalaz/scalaz) DSL for constructing applicative expressions.
-It sounds more complicated that it is, so we can think of it as a way of composing or extracted configurations into the final case class.
+It sounds more complicated that it is, so we can think of it as a way of composing or extracting configurations into the final case class.
 We will use this pattern a lot in the following examples and demos:
 ```scala
   ...